typelevel/Laika/docs/src/07-reference/01-standard-directives.md

 Can be used as a block-level directive in markup documents and as a template directive.

+The main attribute can either be a literal, relative or absolute path or the key of a config value of type string.
+Like all internal path references it represents a virtual path within the transformation inputs specified by the user and does not have to match a physical file path.

 The following example shows a simple HTML template where a header section is added via an include directive:

 ```laika-html